gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 * If you need help, please do not hesitate to contact us the same address above.
 We realize having to go into isolation in a strange city can be a daunting - we will do our best to help.
 * The university has a large hospital attached to it.
 The emergency room entrance is about a 15 minute walk from our main conference buildings.
 It is the main hospital in all of the Pacific Northwest and provides a complete range of care.

+If you are staying in the dorms:

+* Guests staying in single occupancy rooms may isolate in place
+* Guests who are staying in double occupancy rooms can be moved into an isolation room on campus, or the positive guest can choose to isolate off campus
+* Guests are not obligated to stay on campus during isolation or beyond their original check-out date
+* Guests may order delivery food or we can deliver three hot meals to their room for $40/day
+* The guest will be responsible for all additional isolation housing and dining costs

 ## Links

 * [University of Washington COVID-19 Dashboard](https://www.washington.edu/coronavirus/testing-results/) - Only employee and student cases are tracked here.
 [Current Masking Policy](https://ehs.washington.edu/covid-19-prevention-and-response/face-covering-policy) can be found here.